Clackamas Town Center shooting: Shooting ends

 Roberts then ran into a back storage corridor, where he encountered employee Rok Sang Kim, who had returned from recycling boxes and therefore hadn't heard the gunfire.
 Roberts pointed the rifle at him, but didn't shoot him, instead running down a flight of stairs onto a lower floor.
 There, he committed suicide at 3:50 p.m.
 In the chaos of the first few minutes after the shooting, there were expectations of mass casualties.
 Police responded to the scene minutes later and spent the following hours searching the mall for hiding civilians, injured victims, and a possible second shooter, while dozens of ambulances arrived with the expectations of treating dozens of wounded victims, but treated only Kristina Shevchenko for a serious gunshot wound.
 Roberts fired only seventeen rounds during the entire shooting, including the one to kill himself.
 An additional 128 rounds were found in the magazines he dropped and on his person.
+Vanessa Ogden, the manager of Justice, was a pregnant woman who secured shoppers in their backroom as they hid from the shooter.
+She was later hospitalized and put on life support after suffering strokes from unknown causes.
+She died in February 2013, after being taken off life support.

 By the next day, the mall was cleared of civilians, but continued to remain under lock-down.
 It is believed Roberts targeted random people and did not have a specific target in mind.